mwangiii/Steghub-devops-training/Client-Server_Architecture_with_MySQL/README.md

 ```
 - You should see this output
  ![curl Steghub](assets/curlSteghub.png)
-- You can also see that the requests from the URL are being served by a computer with an IP address 160.153.133.153 on port 80.
+- You can also see that the requests from the URL are being served by a computer with an IP address `160.153.133.153` on **port 80**.

 # LET'S IMPLEMENT A CLIENT SERVER  ARCHITECTURE USING MYSQL DATABASE MANAGEMENT SYSTEM (DBMS).
 - Now that we have a basic understanding of MySQL server let's begin